crypto-com/thaler-docs/docs/getting-started/genesis.md

 - `"genesis_time"`:
   The time of beginning of the blockchain
 - `"chain_id"`:
   A unique identifier for the blockchain.
+The *"network id"* is the last two hex characters of this field.
+See [this](./chain-id-and-network-id.md) for further details.
 - `"app_hash"`:
   The expected application hash upon genesis (returning from the chain-abci).
 - `"app_state"`: